-Although we are manufacturing commercial supply of tislelizumab, zanubrutinib and pamiparib at our own manufacturing facilities in China, and we are planning to build a commercial-stage biologics manufacturing and clinical R&D center in New Jersey and we are constructing a new small molecule manufacturing campus in Suzhou, China, we continue to rely on third-party manufacturers to produce some of the commercial quantities of the internally developed and in-licensed medicines we are marketing.
+Although we are manufacturing commercial supply of tislelizumab, zanubrutinib and pamiparib at our own manufacturing facilities in China, and we are constructing a commercial-stage biologics manufacturing and clinical R&D center in New Jersey and a new small molecule manufacturing campus in Suzhou, China, we continue to rely on third-party manufacturers to produce some of the commercial quantities of the internally developed and in-licensed medicines we are marketing.
 In addition, if any of our other drug candidates or in-licensed medicines or drug candidates become approved for commercial sale, we will need to expand our internal capacity or establish additional third-party manufacturing capacity.
-Manufacturing partner requirements may require us to fund capital improvements, perhaps on behalf of third parties, to support the scale-up of manufacturing and related activities.
-We may not be able to establish scaled manufacturing capacity for an approved medicine in a timely or economic manner, if at all.
-If we or our third-party manufacturers are unable to provide commercial quantities of such an approved medicine, we will have to successfully transfer manufacturing technology to a different manufacturer.
+Manufacturing partners may require us to fund capital improvements, perhaps on behalf of third parties, to support the scale-up of manufacturing and related activities.
+We may not be able to establish scaled manufacturing capacity for an approved medicine, we will have to successfully transfer manufacturing technology to a different manufacturer.
 Engaging a new manufacturer or modifying manufacturing processes and procedures for such an approved medicine could require us to conduct comparative studies or utilize other means to determine bioequivalence of the new and prior manufacturers' products or of products manufactured by the old and new processes and procedures, which could delay or prevent our ability to commercialize such an approved medicine.
-If we or any of these manufacturers is unable or unwilling to increase its manufacturing capacity or if we are unable to establish alternative arrangements on a timely basis or on acceptable terms, the development and commercialization of such an approved medicine may be delayed or there may be a shortage in supply.
-Any inability to manufacture our medicines, drug candidates, in-lic include quality control, quality assurance, and the maintenance of records and documentation.
+If we or any of these manufacturers, the development and commercialization of such an approved medicine may be delayed or there may be a shortage in supply.
+Any inability to manufacture our medicines, drug candidates, in-licensed and drug candidates or future approved medicines in sufficient quantities when needed could seriously harm our business and our financial results.

+Manufacturers of our medicines must comply with good manufacturing practice ("GMP") requirements enforced by the FDA, NMPA, EMA and other comparable foreign health authorities through facilities inspection programs.
+These requirements include quality control, quality assurance, and the maintenance of records and documentation.
 Manufacturers of our approved medicines may be unable to comply with these GMP requirements and with other FDA, NMPA, EMA, state, and foreign regulatory requirements.
 A failure to comply with these requirements may result in fines and civil penalties, suspension of production, suspension or delay in product approval, product seizure or recall, or withdrawal of product approval.
 If the safety of any quantities supplied is compromised due to a manufacturer's failure to adhere to applicable laws or for other reasons, we may not be able to obtain regulatory approval for or successfully commercialize our medicines, which would seriously harm our business.
 For example, on March 25, 2020, the NMPA suspended the importation, sales and use of ABRAXANE® in China supplied to us by BMS, and the drug was subsequently recalled by BMS and is not currently available for sale in China.
 This suspension was based on inspection findings at BMS's contract manufacturing facility in the United States.
 Additionally, in October 2021, BMS provided 180-days' notice to us, which we dispute, purporting to terminate our license to market ABRAXANE® in China.
 We have not had any sales of ABRAXANE® since the suspension and do not expect future revenue from ABRAXANE®.
 We have initiated an arbitration proceeding against BMS asserting that it has breached and continues to breach the terms and conditions of the license and supply agreement.
 For additional information, please see the section of this report titled "Part II - Item 1 - Legal Proceedings".